What You Need to Know About M&A Valuations in a Seller’s Market

 So, what are our expectations for the future?
 The consensus is that while M&A continues to boom, with corporates under pressure to grow and adapt to changing markets and PE firms needing to deploy capital, valuations will remain high.
 The challenge in the years to come will be to make transactions done at today’s high valuation levels generate the expected returns on investment.
 Given the high valuations in today’s environment it is inevitable that many deals will fail to deliver the anticipated shareholder value – which may cause both strategic acquirers and financial sponsors to pull back the reins on some of the more aggressive dealmaking and revert to a more pragmatic approach to M&A. With that in mind, thorough due diligence processes and well-planned and well-executed post-merger integrations will distinguish successful acquirers from those who may ultimately suffer from buyer’s remorse.

-Find out more in the Q4 2018 edition of the Intralinks Deal Flow Predictor.
+Find out more about the Intralinks Deal Flow Predictor.

 Independently verified as a highly accurate six-month forecast of M&A activity, the Intralinks Deal Flow Predictor report is compiled by tracking early-stage M&A transactions globally that are in preparation or have begun due diligence.